zburrows/global-brain/README.md

 ## Overview

 Global Brain is a knowledge management system (KMS) for organizing metadata associated with scientific papers.
-With integration with Google's Gemini API, Global Brain streamlines the metadata generation process.
-Papers are organized logically, facilitating easy searching and information retrieval.
-The frontend is implemented with shadcnui, a fluent design library.
+It supports both document upload and open-access URLs.
+Using Google's Gemini API, the program generates metadata for each paper, allows users to manually edit the metadata, and finally stores it in a Supabase PostgreSQL database.
+The web application displays these papers in a separate tab.

+## Future work

+Currently, work is underway to make the web app more mobile-friendly and add an authentication step.

 ## Deploy on Vercel